 Orientation marks the beginning of your university studies and is designed to help you settle into life at university.
 Orientation Week will provide you with information to fully prepare you for the start of semester, in addition to familiarising you with the services and facilities available on each campus.

 Orientation will help you to find your way around campus, introduce you to your studies and put you in touch with the staff in your area of study.
 It is also a great opportunity to meet the other students that you will be studying with.
 Orientation is about becoming familiar with your surroundings and knowing where to go for assistance should you need it.

-Orientation for First Semester 2015 is 16 - 20 February.
+Orientation for Second Semester is July 6th until July 10th.
 There will be a number of sessions to attend depending on the course you are enrolled in and whether you are an international or domestic student.
 We strongly recommend that all new students attend orientation.
 If you are unable to make it, it's important to access Online Orientation or Online Orientation for Distance Students.
-If you need additional assistance, we recommend getting in touch with a Student Adviser to ensure you are aware of the full range of support services that are available to you.

 Official Welcome Registration